miguno/puppet-zookeeper/README.md

   (which means we don't have to manually add a class parameter to support each possible ZooKeeper config setting).
 * Add unit tests and specs.
-* Add Travis CI setup.
+* Add rollback/remove functionality to complete purge ZooKeeper related packages and configuration files from a machine.

 <a name="changelog"></a>